Steven Vitória: Benfica

 Free agent Vitória joined S.L.
 Benfica on 16 June 2013, signing a four-year contract; he called the day of his signing "the most important and happiest day of my life".
 His only league appearance took place in the last day of the season as the club had already been crowned champions, and he played the full 90 minutes in a 2–1 loss at former side Porto.

 Vitória was an unused substitute in Benfica's loss in the Europa League final to Sevilla FC on penalties.
 After becoming unsatisfied with his status, he was targeted by Real Betis and C.S.
 Marítimo.

 On 9 February 2015, Vitória was loaned to Major League Soccer side Philadelphia Union for one season.
 He scored his first goal for the team in his hometown, in a 3–1 away defeat to Toronto FC, being released in December after the club declined against exercising its contract option on the player.

 Lechia Gdańsk

 Vitória joined Lechia Gdańsk on 17 August 2016, signing a three-year contract.
 He made his debut on 21 September, playing the entire round-of-16 penalty shootout loss to Puszcza Niepołomice in the Polish Cup (1–1 after 120 minutes).

 Moreirense

 Vitória returned to Portugal to sign with Moreirense F.C. on 4 July 2019, agreeing to a three-year deal.
 He made his debut on 11 August, playing the entire 3–1 defeat at S.C.
 Braga.
 He scored his first goal on 2 November, in a 1–1 home draw against Vitória de Guimarães.

 Chaves

 On 4 July 2022, after being relegated, the 35-year-old Vitória joined newly promoted G.D.
 Chaves for an undisclosed fee.
 He scored his first goal on 27 August, a powerful long-range header to open the 2–0 victory at Sporting CP.
+Totalling seven goals, he led the squad alongside Héctor Hernández in a seventh-place finish.

+Boavista

+On 12 February 2025, Vitória signed with Boavista F.C. on a four-month contract.